Isla Vista, California: 1980s and later

-Isla Vista has been an incubator for youth culture, and has always had a number of local bands.
-Beginning around 1980, many of these bands used storage garages in the 6500 block of Seville Road owned by Sid Goren, as rehearsal space.
+Isla Vista has been an incubator for youth culture and has always had a number of local bands.
+Beginning around 1980, many of these bands used storage garages in the 6500 block of Seville Road owned by Sid Goren, as rehearsal spaces.
 In the late 1980s, alt-rockers Toad the Wet Sprocket rehearsed there, and although their origin is Goleta, they often performed in Isla Vista.
 Other performers from the area that have garnered substantial notability include Animal Liberation Orchestra, Jack Johnson, Steve Aoki, Lagwagon, Thriving Ivory, Rebelution, Ugly Kid Joe, Iration and Nezara.
 The Seville Road practice spaces were demolished in 2012 to make way for one of many luxury student housing complexes.

-Although Isla Vista is filled with 18- to 24-year-olds, there are relatively few commercial amenities for the population.
-Other commercial developments, such as a nearby mall (Camino Real Marketplace) and the lower State Street area of Santa Barbara, have worked hard since the mid-1980s to attract Isla Vista's business and the tax revenue associated with it.
-The economic development of Isla Vista has been neglected, and it remains mostly a bedroom community of young people, with an odd and eclectic commercial district.

 When the City of Goleta was incorporated in 2001, the residents of Goleta successfully persuaded LAFCO to exclude Isla Vista from the new city's boundaries.
 Many observers noted that Isla Vistans shop mostly in Goleta, because county planners channeled commercial business development into Goleta.
-A vocal and organized group of Isla Vista residents argued for inclusion of Isla Vista in the new City of Goleta, but encountered strong opposition from the chair and executive director of LAFCO.
+A vocal and organized group of Isla Vista residents argued for inclusion of Isla Vista in the new City of Goleta but encountered strong opposition from the chair and executive director of LAFCO.
 LAFCO enabled the City of Goleta to garner the tax revenue from Isla Vista's economic activity, without civic responsibility for Isla Vista's infrastructure.
-Some note also that Santa Barbara County gets net revenue from Isla Vista, and so has a financial interest in maintaining Isla Vista's unincorporated status.
+Some note also that Santa Barbara County gets net revenue from Isla Vista and so has a financial interest in maintaining Isla Vista's unincorporated status.
 The official reason for the exclusion of Isla Vista given by the executive director of LAFCO was "political infeasibility."
 The only wide poll of the greater Goleta area, conducted by the Goleta Roundtable, indicated that a city including Isla Vista would pass at the ballot box, however.